 2. Request what you need.

 Here again, Harmeyer wants employees to be their own best advocate.
 He says, “Think about what you really need to be effective.
-If you aren’t getting it, can you articulate how it will make you more productive?
+If you aren’t getting it, can you articulate how it will ?
 Can you identify the ‘business case’ for why you need it?”
-This will help the employee in other ways, too: “Developing a business mindset about what is needed to be effective will make you more effective at communicating and in the process may also help you get what it is you are after,” Harmeyer says.
+This will help the employee in other ways, too: “Developing a business mindset about will make you more effective at communicating and in the process may also help you get what it is you are after,” Harmeyer says.
 If you aren’t sure how to articulate it, check out Number 6.

 3. Know your strengths.